HanalinchEve/colosseum-of-fools/README.md

 # Ender Trap
 ![picture](https://github.com/user-attachments/assets/76909a56-f043-4c6d-9385-6d9a54ab8d6e)<br>
 When gamerules ```keepInventory``` and ```doImmediateRespawn``` are false, items dropped after a player dies in the Colosseum will be collected into a room in the Colosseum.
-Destroy the armor stand inside the room to recover your items.<br>
+Destroy the Armor Stand inside the room to recover your items.<br>

 # Configuration
 ![picture](https://github.com/user-attachments/assets/f3ed09e6-3e5b-43fb-8a76-03b82586ced7)<br>